auth0/docs/articles/support/index.md

 * Auth0 Community;
 * Auth0 Support Center.

-The Auth0 Support Center offers ticketed support, where dedicated support specialists are available to provide assistance.
+The Auth0 Support Center offers ticketed support, where support specialists are available to provide assistance.

 ### Enterprise Support (with or without Preferred Support)

-Customers with an Enterprise subscription plan receive extended support hours (including an option to add 24/7 availability) with quicker response times, as well as onboarding assistance.
+Customers with an Enterprise subscription plan receive extended support hours for outages, quicker response times, and Auth0 Sprint onboarding assistance.

 Please contact the [Auth0 Sales Team](sales@auth0.com) if you have specific support requirements or are interested in the Enterprise Support Plan (with or without the Preferred Support option).